vote by mail Frequently asked question (faq)

 Be careful filling out your ballot, and don’t miss the deadline!
 Send or drop-off your Vote-by-Mail ballot as soon as you receive it in the mail.

 Besides missing the deadline, your ballot could be rejected for multiple reasons.
 Some voters forget to sign their ballots.
 Ballot review boards may find that signatures don’t match the endorsement signed on the ballot envelope and the one on the voter application. if you have some physical condition where your signature may not always match, the Comal County Elections Office (CCEO) Administrator says to just put a sticky note on your ballot saying you have a shaky signature or some other condition that could possibly be interpreted as a miss-matched signature.
 The Ballot Board will take that into consideration when reviewing the signature on your ballot.
 Other ballots could be rejected if a voter said they were going to be out of the county during the voting period, but the ballot was mailed from within the county.
 If your ballot is rejected for some reason, you should eventually be notified.
 But generally you won’t know if your ballot was rejected until well after the election.
 So, please carefully review your ballot BEFORE you send it or drop it off.

 WHAT ABOUT TEXAS’ VOTE-BY-MAIL LAWSUIT?

-The Texas Democratic Party (TDP) is fighting for all Texans’ right to vote and filed several lawsuits in 2020 to get so that all eligible voters in Texas who believe their health is in danger under the threat of COVID-19 (coronavirus) are eligible to cast their ballot by mail if they so choose.
+The Texas Democratic Party (TDP) is fighting for all Texans’ right to vote and filed several lawsuits in 2020 so that all eligible voters in Texas who believe their health is in danger under the threat of COVID-19 (coronavirus) would be eligible to cast their ballot by mail if they so choose.
 CLICK HERE TO LEARN MORE about the status of these lawsuits and what you need to know about the status of Voting-by-Mail in Texas.